yaml/yaml-spec/doc/glossary.md

   They are called the load stack and the dump stack.
   Collectively the 2 stacks may be referred to as "the YAML stack".

+* Standard Library

+  Versions of YAML after 1.2 define a standard library of tag functions.

 * State

   A form that YAML information is in during various stages of the stack.
-  States include: files, characters, tokens, events, doms and native objects.
+  States include: files, characters, tokens, events, DOMs and native objects.
   For instance an "event" is a data state produced by a parser or a serializer, and consumed by a composer or an emitter.